 The transported Soil is classified depending on the mode of transportation of the soil which is listed are as follows

 - Water transported soil

 - Gravity Deposits

-- The soil which is transported by the flowing water through the river, valleys and streams is known as water transported soil.
+- The water formed transported soil is transported by the flowing water through the river, valleys, and streams.

 - Soil may be transported in the form of suspended particles through stream and rivers.

 - When the velocity of the flowing water is more, then the large size of particles move from one place to another.